-- (1) In this regulation- - (a) "COVID-19 Tracing Database" means the database established by the National Department of Health in terms of subregulation (2); and - (b) "COVID-19 Designated Judge" means a judge designated in terms of subregulation (13). - (2) The National Department of Health shall develop and maintain a national database to enable the tracing of persons who are known or reasonably suspected to have come into contact with any person known or reasonably suspected to have contracted COVID-19. - (3) The COVID-19 Tracing Database shall include all information considered necessary for the contact tracing process to be effective, including but not limited to: - (a) the first name and surname, identity or passport numbers, residential address and other address where such person could be located, and cellular phone numbers of all persons who have been tested for COVID-19; - (b) the COVID-19 test results of all such persons; and - (c) the details of the known or suspected contacts of any person who tested positive for COVID-19. - (4) The information contained in the COVID-19 Tracing Database and any information obtained through this regulation is confidential. - (5) No person may disclose any information contained in the COVID-19 Tracing Database or any information obtained through this regulation unless authorized to do so and unless the disclosure is necessary for the purpose of addressing, preventing or combatting the spread of COVID-19. - (6) Where any person is to be tested for COVID-19, the person taking the sample for purposes of testing must obtain as much of the following information as is available at the time of taking the sample- - (a) the first name and surname, identity or passport number, residential address, and cellular phone numbers of the person tested; and and promptly submit this information, along with any information it has regarding likely contacts of the person tested, to the Director-General: Health for inclusion in the COVID-19 Tracing Database.
+- (1) In this regulation- - (a) "COVID-19 Database" means the database established by the National Department of Health in terms of subregulation (2); and - (b) "COVID-19 Designated Judge" means a judge designated in terms of subregulation (13). - (2) The National Department of Health shall develop and maintain a national database in order to guide appropriate responses in addressing, preventing or combatting the spread of COVID-19, including contact tracing and geospatial hotspot mapping. - [subregulation (2) substituted by section 2(c) of Government Notice 714 of 2020] - (3) The COVID-19 Database may include all information considered necessary for the National Department of Health to guide appropriate responses in addressing, preventing or combatting the spread of COVID-19, including but not limited to: - the first name and surname, identity or passport numbers, residential address and other address where such person could be located, and cellular phone numbers of all persons who have been tested for COVID-19; - (b) the COVID-19 test results of all such persons; and - (c) the details of the known or suspected contacts of any person who tested positive for COVID-19.